kaakaa/pflenker.github.io/_posts/2020-11-18-what-is-an-agile-mindset.md

 because they (often rightfully) assume that they would have to face negative consequences otherwise.

-### Assumptions are influenced by values
+### Assumptions Are Influenced by Values
-A big part of what actually shapes assumptions are values.
+**A big part of what actually shapes assumptions are values**.
 For example, a lot of people value acting rational in a professional context.
 This value can then shape the assumption that an emotional reaction is a sign of a lack of self-control, leading to a distant behavior towards colleagues who openly